Stimulus checks are now hitting bank accounts… What should you do with yours?

 Jeff explained his logic, “Don’t use this money to put you in a worse financial situation… Using this as a down payment will add a tremendous amount of debt to your plate.”
 Katie summed it up perfectly, “Focus on your day to day needs before locking yourself into payments for years to come.”

-Jeff ended with, “We don’t know how long will last, so I would be very cautious about how you spend your stimulus check.
+Jeff ended with, “We don’t know how long [these uncertain market conditions and virus] will last, so I would be very cautious about how you spend your stimulus check.
 Be smart, don’t impulse buy, and save for your future if you can.”

 If you’d like us to help you evaluate your unique financial situation, call us at (865) 226-9982 or send an email to firstname.lastname@example.org.